 These are just the ones that immediately came to mind, there are hundreds of smaller organisations dedicated to raising awareness of mental health issues and actively campaigning to reduce stigma with the aim of ending the shame around these issues and making it easier to access help.

 There’s a long way to go yet, but the work being done is simply amazing.

 In 2015 Time to change said 'latest survey shows public are less likely to discriminate against people with mental health problems'

-What that means for counsellors is people are more likely to seek out help.
+What that means for therapists is people are more likely to seek out help.

 Watch any show on TV, and you’ll see that people are often directed to get help.
 Jeez, even Jeremy Kyle has his own dedicated on show counsellor!

 Going to counselling is no longer seen as something for the crazy, weak or self indulgent, it's seen as a way to get help.
 It's being normalized.

 Accessing #therapy is no longer seen as something for the crazy, weak or self indulgent: It's simply a way to get help.